5th Generation Capability for Australia

 As a programme partner, Australian businesses have the opportunity to supply components for production and sustainment of the entire F-35 fleet, not just Australian aircraft.
 Every F-35 built will contain some Australian parts and components.

-In total, More than 50 Australian companies are contributing to the development, production and sustainment of the F-35, and to date, these companies have been awarded more than $1.3 billion AUD in contracts, providing high-tech manufacturing jobs for Australian industry.
+In total, more than 50 Australian companies have been awarded contracts for the development, production and sustainment of the F-35, and to date, these companies have been awarded almost $1.7 billion AUD in contracts, providing high-tech manufacturing jobs for Australian industry.